 Estimated reading time: 3 minutes

 Outdoor events, like craft fairs and farmers’ markets, are great places to make meaningful connections, attract new customers and build excitement around your business.
 But you can’t make any of those happen if people don’t spot you first.
-From outdoor signage to promotional materials, make sure you have everything you need to stand out from the competition.
-Even if you’ve never showcased your business at a market or fair before, don’t worry.
-We’ll talk you through everything you need, including expert advice on creating outdoor signage and promotional materials that will turn heads and spark conversations.
+From outdoor event marketing supplies, like signage, to promotional materials, like flyers, make sure you have everything you need to stand out from the competition.
+Here, we’ll talk you through everything you need to stand out at your next event.

 3 ways to stand out at your next event: